gearup2000/k8s/README.md

 10. ReplicationController and ReplicaSet in Kubernetes.
 11. Deployment in Kubernetes.
 Application Update Strategies.
 12. Service in Kubernetes - Part 1.
 Type ClusterIP Endpoints.
+13. Service in Kubernetes - Part 2.
+Types-ExternalName, NodePort and LoadBalancer.
+Headless Service.